-Nate Berkus designed house at the Marquand, a NYC landmark, in Manhattan Upper East Side has hit the market for $24,995,000.
+Nate Berkus designed a house at the Marquand, a NYC landmark, in Manhattan Upper East Side that has hit the market for $24,995,000.
 The spacious five bedroom apartment is placed within a Beaux-Art Revival style building.

-It is presently configured with 5 bedrooms, 4 bathrooms and 1 powder room, anyway, the future owners may opt to convert the library into 6 bedroom.
+It is presently configured with 5 bedrooms, 4 bathrooms and 1 powder room, anyway, the future owners may opt to convert the library into 6 bedrooms.
 Savant home systems control Television, lighting, music, automated solar shades, heat/central air and video surveillance over each entrance.

-The corner family room specs a wood-burning fireplace, walls upholstered in Loro Piana cashmere.
+The corner family room features a wood-burning fireplace, walls upholstered in Loro Piana cashmere.
 The family room connects the open eat-in contemporary chefs kitchen.
 It has a middle island with double wine refrigerators, appliances by Sub-zero, Bulthaup, Gaggenau, and Wolf, and eastern exposures.
 For homeowners who love to cook and to entertain, this area can become the central point of the home.

 The master suite contains a extensive master bedroom with different exposures, abundant citi-quiet windows adding an oversized east-facing bay windows, a completely customized oversized his & her dressing rooms with Brown safes, a wet bar with little refrigerator and a windowed master bath with double vanities, onyx stone walls, and separate glass shower.

-For extra bathrooms, including one with a bay window, are characterized by their own special design.
+Extra bathrooms, including one with a bay window, are characterized by their own special design.
 Further, the home specs a powder, a separate service entrance and a complete size washer and vented dryer complete the residence.

 Locals will enjoy access to luxe amenities and services that contain 24-hour concierge and doorman, live-in superintendent, fitness center with on-site personal trainer, children lounge, refrigerated storage for floral deliveries/Fresh Direct in the building storage room accessible for purchase.